DavesCodeMusings/school-coding-lab/docs/setting-up-rpi.md

 * A network connection (WiFi or RJ-45, depending on model of Raspberry Pi.)
 * Access to the internet.

+> If your Raspberry Pi hardware was donated and you're not sure what you've got, see the page for [identifying Raspberry Pi](identifying-rpi.md)

 ## Creating a Raspberry Pi OS Micro SD Card
 Raspberry Pi Operating System installation is different than a typical PC or Mac.
 The procedure for Raspberry Pi is to write an operating system image to a Micro SD card and then use the Micro SD card to boot the device.
 This requires the following steps: